 For the full ingredients list and instructions, scroll down to the recipe card at the bottom of the post.
 In the meantime, here’s a preview of this easy recipe followed by my expert tips.

 - Prepare ingredients.
 If you have not already made it, prep quinoa according to package instructions.
 Chop bell pepper and onion.
+You can use frozen peppers and onions in place of fresh if desired.
 Gather the other ingredients.

 - Cook pepper and onion.
 Sautee the veggies in a skillet with olive oil and spices.